Better Than Takeout Sweet and Sour Chicken

 - Want more tang?
 Add a splash of rice vinegar or pineapple juice.

-What to With Serve Sweet and Sour Chicken
+What to Serve with Sweet and Sour Chicken

 Storage & Reheating